benmvp/slides/2019/nationjs/react-eco.md

   * Were adding `!important` everywhere
   * Having lots of dynamic styles which can be challenging with CSS
   * There was a big huge push for this early in React when React Native came out
-  * But it doesn't support CSS, only inline styles
+  * Problem is it only supports what inline styles support
-  * If you want to try to share components across React & React Native you can't use CSS
+  * No media queries, pseudo-selectors, keyframe animations, etc
 - New **`css-in-js`** libraries have popped up to try to solve that issue in various clever ways
   * Most take what's defined as inline styles but map to unique CSS classes
   * Get the best of both worlds: JavaScript-scoped styling + full CSS functionality